scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 <!-- NOTE: i assume here that dotc/dotr will be renamed to scala/scala -->

 A “Hello, world” example in Scala goes as follows.
-First, Put this code in a file named *Hello.scala*:
+First, put this code in a file named *Hello.scala*:

 ```scala
 @main def hello = println("Hello, world")